How to Prepare for Maharashtra HSC Physics to Score Good Marks 2026: Important Questions and Concepts

 2

 Over the past three years, the Maharashtra State Board has focused heavily on various Physics concepts, with the Photoelectric Effect being the most tested (6 questions), followed by the De Broglie Wavelength of an Electron (4 questions).
-Several core topics like Bohr's Model of the Hydrogen Atom, Kinetic Energy, Magnetisation and Magnetic Intensity, Moving Coil Galvanometer, Simple Harmonic Motion, and the Young's Double Slit Experiment each received three questions.
-Other important areas like the First Law of Thermodynamics and Magnetic Field due to a Circular Current Loop consistently had two questions each.
-This pattern highlights the board's effort to cover a wide range of topics, emphasizing foundational concepts essential for higher studies.
+Several core topics, like Bohr's Model of the Hydrogen Atom, Kinetic Energy, Magnetisation and Magnetic Intensity, Moving Coil Galvanometer, Simple Harmonic Motion, and the Young's Double Slit Experiment, each received three questions.
+Other important areas, like the First Law of Thermodynamics and the Magnetic Field due to a Circular Current Loop, consistently had two questions each.
+This pattern highlights the board's effort to cover a wide range of topics, emphasising foundational concepts essential for higher studies.

 Apart from these, there are several other important concepts in which one question has been asked, which are: